nayeemmz/cmsc426Spring2021/project3.md

 <a name='intro'></a>
 ## Introduction
-In this homework you will implement an image classifier.You will be building Support Vector Machine (SVM) classifier to classify images of MNIST digits dataset.
+In this homework you will implement an image classifier.You will be building Support Vector Machine (SVM) classifier to classify images of Caltech-101 dataset.
 Supervised classification is a computer vision task of categorizing unlabeled images to different categories or classes.
 This follows the training using labeled images of the same categories.
-You may download MNIST digits data set from the following [link](http://yann.lecun.com/exdb/mnist/).
-All of these images will be specifically labeled as being one of the 10 digits, 0-9.
+You may download Caltech-101 data set from the following [link](http://www.vision.caltech.edu/Image_Datasets/Caltech101/#Download).
+All of these images of each category are stored in a foldr named for that category.
 You would use these labeled images as training data set to train SVM classifier.
 The classification would be one-vs-all, where you would specifically consider one digit at a time to classify and consider it as a positive example and all other digits’ images as negative examples.
 Once the classifier is trained you would test an unlabeled image and classify